The Sun's Energy: An Essential Part of the Earth System

 How Does Energy from the Sun Reach Earth?

 It takes solar energy an average of 8 ⅓ minutes to reach Earth from the Sun.
-This energy travels about 149 million km (93 million miles) through space to reach the top of Earth’s atmosphere.
+This energy travels about 150 million kilometers (93 million miles) through space to reach the top of Earth’s atmosphere.
 Waves of solar energy radiate, or spread out, from the Sun and travel at the speed of light through the vacuum of space as electromagnetic radiation.
 The majority of the Sun’s radiation reaching Earth is in the form of visible light we can see and invisible infrared energy that we can’t see.
 A smaller portion of sunlight is made up of ultraviolet radiation, which is also invisible to our eyes.

 Other forms of radiation from the Sun can reach Earth as part of the solar wind, but in smaller quantities and with longer travel times.
 The solar wind contains plasma and particles and can also include gamma rays and x-rays resulting from solar storms or other bursts of energy from the Sun’s surface.